Catch the Holiday Spirit with These Events

 Festival of Lights

-Returning for its 40th year, the Festival of Lights celebration at the Church of Jesus Christ of Latter-Day Saints visitor center along I-495 includes a display of international Christmas trees and creches from around the world, and a life-size outdoor Nativity scene.
+Returning for its 41th year, the Festival of Lights celebration at the Church of Jesus Christ of Latter-Day Saints visitor center along I-495 includes a display of international Christmas trees and creches from around the world, and a life-size outdoor Nativity scene.
 A different performing artist or group is featured in concert twice each night, including bell ensembles, choirs, orchestras and more.
-Visitors can wander the temple grounds while trying to figure out how to take good pictures of more than 650,000 lights with an iPhone.
+Visitors can wander the temple grounds while trying to figure out how to take good pictures of more than 650,000 lights with a smart phone.

 Nov.
-30 through Jan.
-1 from 10 a.m.-10 p.m. (lights illuminated at dusk) at the Washington D.C.
+29 through Jan.
+1 from 10 a.m.-9 p.m. (lights illuminated at dusk) at the Washington D.C.
 Temple, 9900 Stoneybrook Drive, Kensington, Md.
 Admission is FREE, but tickets are required for concerts.

 Garden of Lights

 Dec.
-8 through Jan.
-7 from 5-10 p.m. nightly along the waterfront, around the C&O Canal and up Wisconsin Avenue in Georgetown.
+1 through Jan.
+6 from 5-10 p.m. nightly in the business district along the waterfront, around the C&O Canal, along M Street and up Wisconsin Avenue in Georgetown.
 Admission is FREE!

 Holiday in the Park

-Millions of twinkling lights, seasonal food, seven holiday shows and more than 25 holiday-themed rides and characters make up Holiday in the Park at Six Flags America.
+Millions of twinkling lights, seasonal food, seven holiday shows and 24 holiday-themed rides and characters make up Holiday in the Park at Six Flags America.
 Running during weekends and select days this winter, make the drive to enjoy the thrills of Six Flags accompanied by plenty of holiday cheer.
 Kids will love the interactive experiences, stunning decorations and Christmas singalongs.